lucamora/particle-dst/README.md

 DST switching made simple!

 ## What is it?
-Particle-dst is a simple Particle library that can be used to switch manually or automatically DST all over the world on Partcle devices!
+Particle-dst is a simple Particle library that can be easily used to switch manually or automatically DST all over the world on Particle devices!

 ## Installation
 Particle-dst is easy to install because it is a normal Particle library.